erthink/libmdbx/README.md

 #### Long-time read transactions problem

 Garbage collection problem exists in all databases one way or another (e.g. VACUUM in PostgreSQL).
-But in _libmbdx_ and LMDB it's even more important because of high performance and deliberate simplification of internals with emphasis on performance.
+But in _libmdbx_ and LMDB it's even more important because of high performance and deliberate simplification of internals with emphasis on performance.

 * Altering data during long read operation may exhaust available space on persistent storage.